 - Auschwitz Tour + Schindler Factory (10 h)

 Check here what will you see during your Auschwitz Krakow tour.

 3. Wieliczka Salt Mine Tours

 Discover an amazing world made of Salt in Wieliczka Salt Mine – XIII century-monument.
-A visit in Salt Mine in Wieliczka is an unique experience for everybody.
+A visit in Salt Mine in Wieliczka is an unique experience for everybody and great idea for your Krakow weekend.
 Located around 20 km from Krakow, it is a place where millions of tourists every year.
 You will discover beautiful chambers located over 100 m underground.